amnesiackid/faust-digital-literary-analysis/README.md

 Once desired data are extracted, as shown in sample file book1_scene_stats.json, you can use [MongoDB](https://www.mongodb.com/) database to visualize extracted data.

+You can also run `Faust_TEI_Full_Processing.ipynb` to extract scenes, speakers, and poetic lines from the TEI XML.
+This notebook enhances each scene by adding attributes such as `rhyme_ends` (the final words in poetic lines), `speakers_unique` (a list of unique characters), and `speaker_freq` (character frequency per scene).

+The script also generates word frequency data and calculates speaker co-occurrence across scenes.
+Output files include `faust_characters_nodes.csv`, `faust_character_cooccurrence.csv`, `faust_scene_character.csv`, and `faust_total_wordfreq.csv`.
+These can be visualized using `networkx` or imported into Neo4j for further network analysis.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first